embj-org/ej/guides/src/03-Dispatcher.md

 ```

 The `EJB_ID` and `EJB_TOKEN` provided allows you to connect your EJB instance to EJD.
-Again, this connection will use the HTTP(s) interface and as such.
+Again, this connection will use the HTTP(s) interface.

 ## Step 5: Connecting EJB to EJD

-Export the two environment variables gotten from the last command and launch EJB:
+Export the two environment variables that you got from the last command and launch EJB:

 ```bash
 export EJB_ID=<builder_id>